Data Protection Principles: The 7 Principles Of GDPR Explained

 By: Ismail Özkan GDPR | 22 November

 The various requirements of data protection and privacy are directly related to some basic principles in the GDPR.
-This blog post is intended to be a ‘GDPR for dummies’ handbook, where I will guide you through the 7 principles of the GDPR, with examples of what they mean and recommendations on what you can do to comply with them.
-Understanding the data protection principles will help you get better at complying with the GDPR.
+We are here to give you an introduction.
+This is the ‘GDPR for dummies’ handbook, where I will guide you through the 7 principles of the GDPR, with examples of what they mean and recommendations on how to comply with them.
+Understanding the data protection principles will help you improve your compliance with the GDPR.

 Short Summary: